Intro to Embryos

-Stem cells are a basic building block of the human body: they have both the ability to develop into more specialized cells, such as heart muscle cells, brain cells, or blood cells, and the ability to divide indefinitely, making them extremely important in cell repair and human development.
+Stem cells are a basic building block of the human body.
+They possess two remarkable abilities: they can develop into specialized cells such as cardiomuscular, brain, or blood cells, and they can divide indefinitely.
+These features make them an indispensable ingredient in human cell repair and development.

-Stem cells are often used for regenerative medicine, such as producing new cells to replace diseased cells in people with spinal cord injuries, Alzheimer’s, or Parkinson’s.
-In some cases, stem cells can even be used to grow new tissue for use in transplants.
-Stem cells are also used in many types of research: they can be programmed to act like diseased cells that will be targeted by a drug, so that the drug can then be tested on the cells.
-Stem cells are also used for studying the development of cells, diseases, and, in the case of embryonic stem cells, people.
+Stem cells are often used for regenerative medicine.
+For example, they can produce new cells in order to replace diseased cells in people with spinal cord injuries, Alzheimer’s, or Parkinson’s.
+In some instances, stem cells can even be used to grow new tissue for use in transplants.
+Stem cells have also become an important part of medical research.
+They can be programmed to behave like the diseased cells that will be targeted by a specific drug, and then that drug can be tested on the stem cells.
+More generally, stem cells are useful in studying the development of cells, diseases, and, in the case of human embryonic stem cells, people.

-“Isn’t it great to start a field and then to end it?”
-Dr. Thomson said in an interview with the New York Times in 2007.
-Although he sees the field as closed, many still consider embryonic stem cells as ethical research subjects, and embryonic lives continue to be destroyed for research purposes.
+“Isn’t it great to start a field and then end it?”
+Dr. Thomson remarked in a 2007 interview with the New York Times.
+Although he considers the field “ended,” many people across the globe still see embryonic stem cells as ethically viable research subjects.
+And so embryonic human lives continue to be destroyed for the sake of medical research.

-In addition to this, stem cells taken postnatally from the umbilical cord and placenta have shown great promise and are both “low-cost” and “pain-free.”
-In fact, parents can choose to donate cord blood to a blood bank for use in transplants or curing serious diseases — and no life is lost or endangered in the process.
-The utilitarian reasons for using embryonic stem cells are becoming fewer and farther between.
+In addition, stem cells that are collected postnatally from the umbilical cord and placenta have shown great promise.
+Both are “low-cost” and “pain-free.”
+In fact, parents can choose to donate umbilical cord blood to a blood bank, and this blood is useful in transplants and in curing serious diseases.

 Addressing Common Arguments

-Below we address some common arguments about the ethics of embryo destruction and embryo research.
+In this section, we address some common arguments about the ethics of embryo destruction.

-“An embryo may be alive, but an embryo is not a person.”
+“An embryo may be alive, but a human embryo is not a person.”

-Some argue that “personhood” is what makes a life worthy of protection.
-Embryos, the argument generally goes, are not persons, because they do not have the correct level of rationality, sentience, or development.
+Some argue that “personhood” is what entitles a human life to protection from aggressive violence.
+Under certain definitions of personhood, embryos are not persons because they lack a certain level of development, sentience, or rationality.

-The strange thing about this argument is that it completely ignores the experiences of the people who do grieve the loss of embryos, and it only helps to reinforce the stigma surrounding the grief that many experience after miscarriage.
-Grief over embryo loss affects those who conceive naturally and those who use assisted reproduction, and, contrary to popular belief, the length of pregnancy does not seem to be connected to the intensity of grief.
-People who make the choice to destroy embryos they no longer want to use or can no longer afford to freeze are often surprised by the mourning that comes after the decision.
-In the cases where laboratories have had freezer malfunctions that resulted in the loss of thousands of embryos, people have spoken out about the devastating loss and families have come together in their grief, holding services and building memorials for the lost lives.
+This argument entirely ignores the lived experiences of the people who do grieve the loss of human embryos.
+Disregarding these experiences reinforces the stigma that already surrounds grief related to miscarriage.
+Grief over human embryo loss affects those who conceive naturally and those who use assisted reproduction technologies and, contrary to popular belief, the length of the pregnancy does not appear to be connected to the intensity or duration of the grief.
+Those who decide to destroy embryos that they no longer want or cannot afford to store are often surprised by the mourning that follows such a decision.
+Moreover, in cases wherein the malfunction of laboratory freezers has resulted in the loss of thousands of embryos, people have testified to the devastation and families have come together in grief to hold services and construct memorials for the lives that were lost.

-In addition, embryonic stem cell research has not been as groundbreaking as previously expected.
-When research began on embryonic stem cells, they seemed to many people like a research subject sent from heaven.
-Journalists gushed over the possibilities ahead for curing disease, and ethical objections were swept to the side as mere obstacles in the way of medical progress.
+Additionally, embryonic stem cell research has not offered the groundbreaking advantages that were previously expected.
+When embryonic stem cell research began, it seemed at first like a research technique with limitless potential.
+Scientists and journalists gushed over the possibilities for curing disease; ethical objections were carelessly dismissed as vexing obstacles to medical progress.